-From time to time faculty and staff members may need to make personal telephone calls during working hours.
+From time-to-time faculty and staff members may need to make personal telephone calls during working hours.
 Normally, such use does not result in additional costs or damage and generally will not hinder the day-to-day operation of an office.
 Incidental use of University telephones during working hours by employees for local calls is not considered to be a misapplication of State property, and is permissible so long as it does not unduly interfere with the individual's assigned responsibilities or the normal functioning of an office.
-Use of telephones is considered a misapplication of State equipment if it results in additional costs being incurred or damage to the equipment (see UNT Policy 14.006, Use of University Phones, Cell Phones, Phone Lines, Fax Machines and Personal Computing Devices).
+Use of telephones is considered a misapplication of State equipment if it results in additional costs being incurred or damage to the equipment.